On the Rate of Asymptotic Regularity of Iterative Methods for Nonexpansive Mappings in CAT(0) Spaces and Hyperbolic Optimization: Preliminaries

 We remark that $CAT(\kappa)$ spaces are, in general, not complete with respect to their given metric.
-A well-known complete $CAT(\kappa)$ space is obtained when k=0.
-In fact, complete $CAT(0)$ spaces are referred to as \emph{Hadamard spaces}.
+A well-known complete $CAT(\kappa)$ space is obtained when \(\kappa=0\).
+In fact, complete $CAT(0)$ spaces are referred to as Hadamard spaces.

 We can now deal with several notions of convexity in the setting of the geodesic spaces.

-As in \cite{bridson2013metric}, we say that a subset $C$ of a geodesic space $X$ is \emph{convex} if $\forall x,y\in C$ the image of every geodesic joining them lies in $C$.
-If $X$ is uniquely geodesic, $C$ is said to be \emph{strongly convex} if it is convex and there is no other local geodesic joining $x$ and $y$.
+As in \cite{bridson2013metric}, we say that a subset $C$ of a geodesic space $X$ is convex if for all $x,y\in C$, the image of every geodesic joining them lies in $C$.
+If $X$ is uniquely geodesic, $C$ is said to be {strongly convex if it is convex and there is no other local geodesic joining $x$ and $y$.
 The converse implication does not hold in general and a counterexample can be obtained working on the torus endowed with the intrinsic metric.
+We recall that a metric space \((X,d)\) satisfies the convexity condition of the metric if for all $x, y, w \in X$ and for all $t \in [0,1]$ it holds: